HPImaging/sv-mbirct/README.md

 Examples: (written as if file names have been assigned
            to variables in a shell script)

-To compute/write the system matrix and the projection of default initial condition:
+To compute/write the system matrix and the projection of the default initial condition:

     ./mbir_ct -i $parName -j $parName -m $matName -f $matName